 If you can spare a little more space, this type of tree is a great choice.

 The slim Christmas tree isn’t as wide as a full tree.
 But, make no mistake.
 It’s foliage more than makes up for its narrow profile.
 The in and out branch arrangement makes it perfect for showing off ornaments.

 This sleek pencil-shaped number gives any space a modern and chic vibe.
 Some pencil Christmas trees come pre-lit and in different colors, too.

-Tip 2: Corner and flatback Christmas trees are perfect for studios and lofts.
+Tip 2: Corner and flatback Christmas trees are perfect for small apartments, studios and lofts.
 A townhouse or more spacious apartment can accommodate a slim or pencil Christmas tree.